-NDDC: President Buhari and the National Assembly should not sweep IMC corruption under the carpet
+NDDC: President Buhari And The National Assembly Should Not Sweep IMC Corruption Under The Carpet

 Aside from the fact that it is an illegal body, the IMC serves no useful purpose at the NDDC, since it is not provided for in the NDDC Act of 2000 as amended, which is the law governing the Commission.
 In line with the law and the Senate resolution, we ask President Buhari to bring probity, accountability and due process to bear in the NDDC by disbanding the IMC and prosecute all those that abused their offices.

-Comrade Ebi Arogbofa is the national chairman Transparency and Accountability Advancement Group.
+Comrade Ebi Arogbofa is the National Chairman of Transparency And Accountability Advancement Group

 Comments